braedynl/CSE231-020-SS20/GLOSSARY.md

     my_function(a, b)  # part of 'else:' suite (will only run if a <= 1)
 ```

+#### Value

-**Value** - A representation of some entity that can be manipulated by the programming language.
+A representation of some entity that can be manipulated by the programming language.
 This is often confused with variables — variables *hold* values, but values *do not hold* variables.

 Example:
 ```python